BeepFixer/NanoProm/README.md

 NanoProm is inspired by <a href="https://github.com/Ryzee119/ArduinoProm" target="_blank">Ryzee119’s ArduinoProm</a>, which in turn owes its roots to <a href="https://github.com/grimdoomer/PiPROM" target="_blank">Grimdoomer’s PiPROM</a>.

-After two days of trying to breathe life into my CH340-based USB-C Nano clone (MEGA328PB), which stubbornly refused to cooperate, I purchased a Micro variant (MEGA32U4) and <strong>bam</strong> — that worked perfectly using Ryzee119’s ArduinoProm.
+After two days of trying to breathe life into my CH340-based USB-C Nano clone (MEGA328PB), which stubbornly refused to cooperate, I purchased a Micro variant (MEGA32U4) and - bam - that worked perfectly using Ryzee119’s ArduinoProm.

-That could have been the end of it, since I just needed something to replace my last trusty Windows 98 laptop with a dying serial port — but stubbornness is my middle name.
+That could have been the end of it, since I just needed something to replace my last trusty Windows 98 laptop with a dying serial port - but stubbornness is my middle name.
 I figured, why not make a fun project to see if a bit of AI magic could help me learn C++ and Python enough to understand what’s going on?
 Maybe then I could even tinker the Nano to work after all.

-The result — after plenty of cursing — is <strong>NanoProm</strong>: a tiny little bit of code I hope you all can use, if only because it was made with a healthy, huge dose of <strong>“NO WE WON’T” attitude</strong>.
+The result - after plenty of cursing - is <strong>NanoProm</strong>: a tiny little bit of code I hope you all can use, if only because it was made with a healthy, huge dose of <strong>“NO WE WON’T” attitude</strong>.

 <img src="images/stubbornness.webp" alt="Stubbornness" width="400">